psthomas/psthomas.github.io/README.md

 ## Requirements

 This template is compatible with Jekyll 3.0 and up, uses Rouge for code highlighting and Kramdown for markdown conversion.
-As detailed below, ruby and node are needed as well, depending on how much you want to customize the site.
+As detailed below, ruby is needed as well, depending on how much you want to customize the site.

 ## Run Locally